 Directions for using an olla in a hanging basket:

-- Place water retaining liner on top of coconut coir liner
+- Place coconut coir liner in the basket.

-- Fill hanging basket about half full with potting soil
+- Fill the hanging basket about half full with potting soil.

-- Fill in rest of hanging basket with potting soil to the level of the coir liner
+- Fill in the rest of the hanging basket with potting soil to the level of the coir liner.

 This hanging basket was planted with an olla inside at the beginning of July.
 I refill the olla with water each morning.
 It gets full sun and yet the plants are thriving.